ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/22_Plumbing/221116 Domestic Water Piping.md

    1. Comply with NSF 14 for plastic, potable domestic water piping and components.
 Comply with NSF 61 for potable domestic water piping and components.
 1. WARRANTY
    1. Follow the procedure specified in Division 1 of the Specifications.

-1. PRODUCTS
+## PRODUCTS

-1. PIPING MATERIALS - UNDERGROUND*   1.
-Domestic Water Piping System
+1. PIPING MATERIALS - UNDERGROUND
+	1. Domestic Water Piping System
    1. Outside buildings to within 5 feet of building:
       1. See Division 2 of the Specifications.
    1. NPS 3 and larger inside building to 5 feet outside building: